Paula Fredriksen: Augustine

 Augustine surprised Fredriksen, however, once she began to investigate how the idea of "Jews" shaped his theology.
 By Augustine's lifetime (354–430 CE), Jews had long figured as the negative contrast to gentile Christianity.
 Indeed, Augustine himself deployed standard anti-Jewish rhetoric against his Christian rivals, the Donatists: Jews might be bad, but the Donatists, he observed, were even worse.
 But against the anti-Judaism of his former religion, Manichaeism, Augustine thought outside the box.
 He taught that Jesus, the original apostles, and Paul himself, even after Damascus, had all continued to live according to the Jewish interpretation of Jewish law.
 The Jews' continuing existence, he insisted, was of benefit to the church because, through them, the texts of the Bible had penetrated the known world.
 Most dramatically, Augustine urged that the Jews had no less a protector than God himself, who would punish any ruler, whether pagan or Christian, who tried to inhibit them from living Jewish lives.
 In advocating for a historical understanding of Christianity, in other words, Augustine framed, as well, a principled Christian theological defense of Jews and of Judaism.
 Dismally negative as his traditional anti-Jewish rhetoric was, his positive ideology, Fredriksen concludes, was original, daring, and unique.
 Augustine's singular teaching would survive the collapse of the western Roman Empire, ultimately saving Jewish lives in the course of medieval crusades.

-In The Next Quest for the Historical Jesus, Fredriksen credited Augustine and the Manichean bishop Faustus with constructing a Historical Jesus over a millennium prior to the Enlightenment Quest.
+In The Next Quest for the Historical Jesus, Fredriksen credited Augustine and the Manichean bishop Faustus with constructing a Historical Jesus over a millennium before the Enlightenment Quest.